 Books | Census | Directories | Genealogy and Family History | D.C.
 Government Documents and Legal Materials | Maps | Newspapers and Periodicals | Postcards | Prints and Photographs | Real Estate | Vertical Files | Yearbooks | Finding Aids and Bibliographies | Note on 19th Century Jurisdictions

 Washingtoniana holds more than 25,000 books and other printed materials, covering all subjects related to the District of Columbia -- social, legal, political and historical.
 Collection strengths include city planning, politics, architecture, history and biography.
-Unique titles from the book collection are available at the interim location.
-These titles can be accessed through the online catalog.
-Narrow your search to Washingtoniana books by checking "Washingtoniana" as the Library.
+Titles can be searched through the online catalog.
+Narrow your search by checking "Washingtoniana" as the Library.

 Various directories are housed in the division, including city directories from 1822 to 1973; telephone directories from 1907 to present; and cross reference directories from 1975 to the present.
 The majority of directories are on microfilm and microfiche.